 34. Last Minute Show Tickets

-Looking for an indoor experience that says “London”, or at least says “Quirky”?
+Looking for an indoor experience that says “London”, or at least says “quirky”?
 Here are a few ideas for unique ways to spend your time.

-35. Sherlock Holmes Baker Street Escape
+35. Sherlock Holmes Escape Room

 37. Lady Dinah’s Cat Emporium